sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 ## ServiceMetadata

 All the fields in `ServiceMetadata` are user defined.
-The census metadata consists of data that is relevant on a per dataset basis, so this object only has a `description` field containing a basic message.
+The census metadata consists of data that is relevant on a per dataset basis, so this object only has a `description` field containing a preset message.

 | Field | GraphQL Type | Source (en) | Source (cy) |